mgeduld/rulesoforder/README.md

 I get bonus points if, instead of saying, "You're missing my point," I say, "Maybe I wasn't being clear.
 How about we look at it this way..."
 A little humility goes a long way.

 ##10.
-If I feel frustrated and need to vent, I will either leave the discussion and vent elsewhere, or I will stay and discuss my feelings without blaming anyone for them.
+If I'm frustrated and need to vent, I must do so without accusations.

-If I blame someone (even if it's "his fault") my goal has changed from truth-seeking to something else—maybe to "righting a wrong" or criticizing.
+I can vent elsewhere, or I can stay and discuss my feelings without blaming anyone for them (even if it's "his fault").
+When I start placing blame, my goal has changed from truth-seeking to something else—maybe to "righting a wrong" or criticizing.
 Sometimes that's inevitable.
 But then I should be fair and make my game-change clear: "You know, I need to stop for a minute.
 I can't go on discussing the Middle East situation right now, because I'm hurt by what you said..."

 I'm allowed to say, "I'm really frustrated right now."
 I'm not allowed to engage in any of the bad behavior (ad hominem attacks, sarcasm...) outlined in these rules.

 ##11.
-I will never nitpick at minor points that have nothing to do with the main thrust of someone's argument.
+I will never nitpick at someone's minor points.

-If he says, "You think the Internet is perfect?
+If someone says, "You think the Internet is perfect?
 That's what people said in the 1920s about the Titanic," it derails the discussion for me to respond, "The Titanic sank in 1912!"
 He was making a point about the hubris, and his minor mistake doesn't affect his argument.
 My goal is to understand his key claims—and maybe to agree or disagree with them—not to win gotcha points.

 (It's okay, at a time when it won't derail the conversation, to say, "Oh.
 Just a note.
 The Titanic sank in 1912."
 Conversational ninjas can even say this immediately, as long as they phrase it like similarly to this, "Well, the Titanic sank in 1912, but I take your point that...")